Wynonna Earp Season 2, Episode 10, “I See a Darkness”

 Seriously, though.
 Words cannot express how delighted I was by everything in this episode.
 I laughed.
 I cried.
-I screamed “What the fuck?!” multiple times.
+I screamed “What the deuce?!” multiple times.
 All in all, a top shelf episode of Wynonna Earp.

 The episode opens with Mercedes attacking Nicole, whom she mistakenly believes has the third seal.
 Waverly busts in, quoting Ripley from Alien and busting out her sweet escrima moves.
 In the ensuing fight, Mercedes realizes they don’t have the rings after all, but not before biting, and poisoning, Nicole.
 Wynonna asks a favor of Nedley while at the hospital visiting a faceless Mercedes.
 She hears Waverly in the hall as Nicole is rushed in; she’s not breathing.
 Waverly recognizes one of the nurses as Greta, Mattie Perley’s (the white witch known as the Blacksmith from S1) twin sister.
 She then lets slip that Rosita’s a revenant and tells Wynonna and Dolls the Widow Mercedes was looking for the third seal.
 When Waverly goes to get air, Dolls tells Wynonna Nicole only has 2-3 hours to live.
 Wynonna demands they find a cure, whatever it takes.

 “Neither of us knows where the third seal is, Mercedes, but we are available for nose jobs.”—Waverly